gdm413229/swwmgz_m/ExtendedLore.md

   fearsome Dread Overlord Nuoma, who attempts to reunite those who were defeated in the former war and strike once more.
 A long period of war begins.
 - 2418: Third Unissix Tournament.
+- 2422: UnSX 3.
+Incident on the remote planet of Zan'am, in the Rimm system.
+A group of archaeologists studying some ancient alien ruins send out a distress signal, something has clearly gone wrong, and they're being attacked by an unidentified hostile force.
+A team of mercenaries is sent.
 - 2425: Fourth Unissix Tournament.
 - 2430: The Fifth and last Unissix Tournament.
 Misa grows tired of the whole thing.